mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "No that's too petty.
 He could use me as a bargaining chip against her though.
 Get what he wants out of Heiko for a La'To."

-"He would need you for longer than that to make it work, and Mel could simply push it to the news wire to nullify any bargaining.
+"He would need you for longer than that to make it work, and Melna could simply push it to the news wire to nullify any bargaining.
 What do you suppose they're making in Holrag?
 This observational study.
 I thought Heiko had the best observatory."

 "Maybe it has something to do with their space rail.
 Maybe they can send telescopes after all.
 But..."

-Kip's face froze and looked worried all of a sudden.
+Kipnu's face froze and looked worried all of a sudden.
 "No... they wouldn't."

 "Wouldn't?
 Wouldn't what?"
 I asked, but too late.
 Fajro and the magistrate had lost patience and re-entered the room.